mwtilton/devops/Readme.md

 [X] Fix encoding issues
 [X] Fix Administrator credentials for all build scripts

+1.3.0
+[ ] Working on remoting changes and preparing for remote configuration testing

 1.3.1
 [ ] configure DSC for remote node usage

 1.3.2
 [ ] Updating module versions to latest
+[ ] Current user installing and not open to all users

 1.4
 --Finished with plaster framework to build them out